-COFA3461, COFA3462, COFA3463 Lithography Elective 1 to 3 S1 or S2 HPW3 CP10
+COFA3461, COFA3462, COFA3463 Lithography 1 to 3

 These subjects will introduce the student to a wide range of experiences in the technique of lithography.
 Through investigation and selection students will develop an understanding of the technical means and aesthetic qualities of the original print.
 Students will be encouraged to attain a high level of competence in lithographic processes and to develop their individuality and potential as creative artists in the printmaking medium.